RA Application Process

 In the group interviews you will be asked to focus on specific tasks or solve specific problems as a member of a group.
 Individual interviews consist of each candidate being interviewed by a panel of current Resident Staff members.

-Notifications will be made by email on February 8, 2013 for Focused area candidates, and during Spring Break for First Year and Upperclass area candidates.
+Notifications will be made by email.
 Selected applicants may be offered an RA position or an alternate position.
 Alternate positions are used to fill RA positions that become vacant throughout the summer and current academic year.

 Essay Writing Support